Revenue and Benefits Privacy Information

 - How long we keep information about you

-Why we collect your personal information
+The purposes we use your personal information for

 - Creating and maintaining a Council Tax or Business Rates account, such as applying discounts, disregards, reliefs and exemptions.

 - Recovering outstanding Council Tax or Business Rates debts.

 - Processing a claim for Housing Benefit, Council Tax Support, Discretionary Housing Payments and/or Discretionary Hardship award.

 - Recovering overpaid Housing Benefit.